 A research paper authored by Shibata Laboratory published in an American Chemical Society journal was selected as "Supplementary Cover Art."

-A research paper titled "Ethynyl-SF4-Pyridines: Reagents for SF4-Alkynylation to Carbonyl Compounds" authored by Kentaro Iwaki (then Creative Engineering Program, 2nd year of Master's Course), Koki Maruno (then Department of Engineering, 2nd year of Master's Course) et al. at Shibata Laboratory published in the Journal of Organic Chemistry, a scientific journal published by the American Chemical Society (ACS), was highly evaluated and selected as "Supplementary Cover Art" (Fig. 1).
-The cover was created with the image of alchemy.
+A research paper titled "Regioselective Synthesis of Pyridine-SF4-Methyl Ketones via Hydration of Pyridine-SF4-Alkynes" authored by Kentaro Iwaki (then Creative Engineering Program, Department of Engineering, 2nd year of Master's Course), Kazuhiro Tanagawa (then Department of Life Science and Applied Chemistry, 2nd year of Master's Course), Soichiro Mori (Life Science and Applied Chemistry Program, Department of Engineering, 2nd year of Master's Course) et al. at Shibata Laboratory published in Organic Letters, a scientific journal published by the American Chemical Society (ACS), was highly evaluated and selected as "Supplementary Cover Art" of Organic Letters Vol. 24, No. 18 (published on May 13) (Fig. 1).

 The following is a description of this highly evaluated research paper.
-The tetrafluoro-λ6-sulfanyl structure (SF4), in which four fluorine atoms bonded to a hypervalent sulfur atom, has the electronic characteristics of high electron-withdrawing effect and fat solubility due to the fluorine atom, and the structural characteristic of unconjugated linear geometry.
-Therefore, it is expected to be applied to medical and agrochemical products and functional materials; however, there have been very few reports due to difficulties in synthesis.
-In this study, Iwaki et al. at Shibata Laboratory succeeded in developing ethynyl-SF4-pyridines having terminal alkynes, and found that they smoothly undergo addition reactions with various carbonyl compounds.
-Ethynyl-SF4-pyridines are expected to be a powerful tool for the development of materials and drugs with SF4 (Fig. 2).
+The tetrafluoro-λ6-sulfanyl structure (SF4) has the electronic characteristics of high electron-withdrawing effect and fat solubility, major characteristics of fluorine, and the structural characteristic of unconjugated linear geometry.
+Since these characteristics are not found in conventional functional groups, they are expected to be applied to medical and agrochemical products and functional materials with new functions.
+However, there have been very few reports due to difficulties in synthesis.
+In this study, Iwaki et al. at Shibata Laboratory succeeded in developing pyridine-SF4-methyl ketones from the hydration reaction of alkynes containing SF4, and found that they smoothly initiate reduction, esterification, and various other reactions of carbonyl compounds.
+Pyridine-SF4-methyl ketones are expected to be a powerful tool for the development of materials and drugs with SF4 (Fig. 2).

 <Journal containing this article>